torvalds/linux/Documentation/admin-guide/perf/imx-ddr.rst

 There are no performance counters inside the DRAM controller, so performance signals are brought out to the edge of the controller where a set of 4 x 32 bit counters is implemented.
-This is controlled by the CSV modes programed in counter control register which causes a large number of PERF signals to be generated.
+This is controlled by the CSV modes programmed in counter control register which causes a large number of PERF signals to be generated.

 Selection of the value for each counter is done via the config registers.
 There